pfgithub/threadclient/README.md

 -   [ ] preview subreddit links like sneakpeakbot does and also hide sneakpeakbot replies unless they have comments (may require slight restructuring | just fetch the reddit client yeah ok)
 -   [ ] what if sneakpeakbot replies got embedded into the comment itself hmm - as a crosspost thing but collapsed by default
 -   [ ] support `redd.it` links
+-   [ ] properly handle request errors + refresh token when a request fails rather than relying on the system clock
+-   [ ] improve login flow, especially on mobile pwa
 -   [ ] infinite things there are infinite things to do

 mastodon todo: